-Foam rolling, also known as self-myofascial release (not as catchy), is widely used in fitness.
+Foam rolling (also known as self-myofascial release) is widely used in the fitness world.
 From top athletes to regular gym-goers, this simple yet nifty bit of kit can provide top recovery.

 See some of the best foam rollers on the market and how to use them.

-If you feel incredibly uncomfortable with your DOMS, avoid taking painkillers - don’t dull your pain receptors so you can power through another workout or you’ll risk injury.
-An alternative is to use creams, balms and even patches.
+If you feel incredibly uncomfortable with your DOMS, avoid taking painkillers.
+These can dull your pain receptors so you're more likely to risk injury if you power through another workout.
+Use alternatives, such as creams, balms and heat patches.

 Try the zinging sensation of Tiger Balm or drugstore creams such as Deep Heat.
-When in discomfort, apply liberally (don’t get it in any, erm, sensitive areas though) and let the potions sink into your muscles.
-Why not even try a Deep Heat patch for any particularly problematic areas!
+When in discomfort, apply liberally (don’t get it in any, erm, sensitive areas though) and let the potion sink into your muscles.
+Why not even try a Deep Heat patch for particularly problematic areas!

-A bath really does solve a multitude of issues - after a hard day, sinking into a bubble bath can provide much needed aid to stress… but why not switch the bubbles for Epsom Salts after a particularly hard workout?
+A bath really does solve a multitude of sins.
+After a hard day, sinking into a bubble bath can provide much-needed relaxation… but why not switch the bubbles for Epsom Salts after a particularly hard workout?

-Soak yourself for 15 minutes to let your skin absorb as much as it can - but no longer!
-You don’t want to start reabsorbing the toxins eliminated by the Epsom salt.
+Soak yourself for 15 minutes to let your skin absorb as much as it can, but no longer or you will risk reabsorbing the toxins eliminated by the Epsom salt.

 As mentioned above, baths are the way to help you unwind and destress, both mentally and physically.
 A steaming hot bath post-workout can help your DOMS as it will dilate blood vessels that promote blood flow and help muscles relax.

-You could also try Contrast Water Therapy (CWT) to treat the pain - submerge yourself in cold water to contract the blood vessels, move to warmer waters and the veins will expand to overcompensate, bringing a rush of blood filled with nutrients to help injured tissues recover.
+You could also try Contrast Water Therapy (CWT) to treat the pain.
+Submerge yourself in cold water to contract the blood vessels, then move to warmer waters so the veins expand to overcompensate, bringing a rush of blood filled with nutrients to help injured tissues recover.

 Healthy eating and fitness go hand-in-hand.
 You can’t have one without the other and expect to hit your fitness goals, so be sure to fill your belly with the right nutrients that will give you energy, strength and the healing powers to reduce any DOMS!

-- Anti-inflammatory foods: Manuka honey, nuts (almonds and walnuts are fab), seeds, green leafy vegetables, blueberries, strawberries, oranges, olive oil.
+Anti-inflammatory foods: Manuka honey, nuts (almonds and walnuts in particular), seeds, green leafy vegetables, blueberries, strawberries, oranges, olive oil.